jating0000la/Process-Sutra-2026/GITHUB_SETUP.md

 2. **Check that all files are uploaded**:
    - ✅ Client folder with React app
    - ✅ Server folder with Express backend
-   - ✅ Deployment documentation
+   - ✅ VPS deployment documentation
-   - ✅ Railway configuration files
    - ✅ Docker setup

 ## Alternative: Using GitHub CLI (if you have it installed)